tldr-pages/tldr/pages/common/gh-issue-create.md

 `gh issue create --title "{{title}}" --body "{{body}}" --assignee "{{@me}}"`

-- Create a new issue interactively reading the body text from a file:
+- Create a new issue interactively, reading the body text from a file:

 `gh issue create --body-file {{path/to/file}}`

-- Create a new issue in the web browser:
+- Create a new issue in the default web browser:

 `gh issue create --web`

-- Display help:
+- Display the help:

 `gh issue create --help`